AFEScalante/blog/src/content/blog/solid-principles-in-r6.md

 )
 ```

-In this example, we define an R6 class called `Person` with a `name` field and a `greet` method.
+In this example, we define a class called `Person` with a `name` field and a `greet` method.
 The `initialize` method is a special method that is called when a new object is created.

 R6 classes can be inherited, which allows you to create a hierarchy of classes with shared behavior.